creativeprojects/php-fpm/README.md

 ## php 5.6 fpm

-PHP-FPM Docker image with most used PHP extensions installed.
+PHP-FPM Docker image with all the most used PHP extensions installed.
-This reflects a typical php available on many commercial (and even some free) shared hosting.
+This reflects a typical PHP host available on many commercial shared hosting platforms (and even some free ones).

 Extensions installed:
 * bz2